apathetics/HelpingHands/README.txt

 The camera scanning with the QR code is quite difficult to test because of the lack of a camera on the emulator, but as far as we can tell, it works well on an actual device.
 For the sake of the submission, we’ve put a confirmation button instead on the confirmation screen instead of having to find another phone, install the app, and scan it that way.

 Huge setback because our database on Firebase was wiped out several hours before submission.
 Bad query error made Google say it reached quota.
 We had to waste a lot of time inputting more data and moving the database to a backup one.

+A lot of the connections in the profile to job tables are incomplete right because of the lack of completion query.
+Tracy had this written but couldn't quite test/push it because of the database problem.

+Bryan also has the explore pins linked to each other geographically, but the database wipe put him back a lot in redoing calculations and messed up a lot of his work.

+Lots of minor setbacks and bugs, but overall, the app is for the most part completely connected.
+Just need to flesh out a lot of the bugs in the final phase as we do a lot of QA and aesthetic enhancements.

 ### Outside Components ###